TIBCOSoftware/snappydata/docs/best_practices/transactions_best_practices.md

-# TIBCO ComputeDB™ Distributed Transactions
+# TIBCO ComputeDB Distributed Transactions

 <a id="snapshot-bestpractise"></a>
 ## Using Transactions